sagemath/sage/README.md

       capitalization when changing into :envvar:`SAGE_ROOT` can lead to build errors for dependencies requiring exact capitalization in path names.

-2. Download/unpack or clone the sources.
+2. Clone the sources.

-    - Go to https://www.sagemath.org/download-source.html, select a mirror, and download the file :file:`sage-x.y.tar.gz`.

-      This compressed archive file contains the source code for Sage and the source for all programs on which Sage depends.

-    - After downloading the source tarball `sage-x.y.tar.gz` into `~/sage/`:

-            $ cd ~/sage/
-            $ tar xf sage-x.y.tar.gz  # adapt x.y; takes a while

-      This creates the subdirectory `sage-x.y`.
-Now change into it:
+    - Create the directory where `SAGE_ROOT` should be established:

+            $ mkdir -p ~/sage
-            $ cd sage-x.y/  # adapt x.y
+            $ cd ~/sage

-    - [Git] Alternatively, and required for Sage development, clone the Sage git repository:
+    - Clone the Sage git repository:

             $ ORIG=https://github.com/sagemath/sage.git
-            $ git clone -c core.symlinks=true --branch develop --tags $ORIG
+            $ git clone -c core.symlinks=true --origin upstream --branch develop --tags $ORIG

-      This will create the directory `sage`.
+      This will create the subdirectory `~/sage/sage`.
 (See the section [Setting up git](https://doc.sagemath.org/html/en/developer/git_setup.html)
       and the following sections in the Sage Developer's Guide for more information.)